rgwch/extralexis/README.md

 # Extralexis - Extract data from Elexis

-This tool is for doctors using the [Elexis](http://www.elexis.ch) EMR system who are closing their medical practice.
-It extracts relevant patient data into separate directories in human-readable form.
+This tool extracts relevant patient data from the [Elexis](http://www.elexis.ch) EMR system into different files for human reading (ODT, PDF, HTML) and for automated processing (JSON, CSV, XML).

-These directories can easily be copied to a USB stick or burned to a CD to hand them out directly to the patient.
+Patients can receive these files on a USB stick or CD to hand them out to other doctors, e.g., when changing doctors or if the family doctor closes their practice.

-You can also use this tool to extract data for only one patient - e.g., someone who is changing doctors.

 Currently, the tool extracts: